rk-lindsey/al_driver/doc/source/basicmode.rst

 * The user is running on a SLURM/SBATCH based HPC system (**set by default**)
 * The HPC system has 36 processors per compute node (**set by default**)
-* We want to generate hydrogen parameters by iteratively fitting at 3 statepoints, in simultaneously (**indicated by line 6**).
+* We want to generate hydrogen parameters by iteratively fitting at 3 statepoints, simultaneously (**indicated by line 6**).

 The minimal config.py lines necessary for steps 1 & 2 are provided in the code block below.
 Recalling that ALD functions primarily as a workflow tool, it must be linked with external software.
 Here, we tell the ALD: